2017-18 Retirement Planning Memo

 - Fidelity Retirement Services: As the record-keeping company for the UC Retirement Savings Program’s Defined Contribution, Tax-Deferred 403(b), and 457(b) Deferred Compensation Plans, Fidelity can help you plan for your financial needs in retirement.
 Visit the Fidelity website to use its interactive planning tools or schedule a one-on-one meeting with a Fidelity Planning and Guidance Consultant by calling 1-800-558-9182 or clicking here to schedule online.

-- Research Professor and Distinguished Research Professor Working Title: Professors Emeriti who maintain an active research program and who demonstrate that their research activities have led to certain outcomes, including research funding or proposals, publications, and scholarly presentations, may be eligible to use the working title of Research Professor.
+- Research Professor and Distinguished Research Professor Working Title: Emeriti Professors who maintain an active research program may be eligible to use the working title of Research Professor.
 Above Scale faculty who retire may be eligible for the Distinguished Research Professor working title.
 Emeriti have found that this working title can be helpful in securing grants and invitations to present at scholarly conferences.
 For more information, see Appendix 38 of The CALL.

-- Reduced Rate X Parking Permit: Emeriti are eligible to purchase an X parking permit at a substantially reduced rate (currently $150.00 for the entire year).
+- Reduced Rate Parking: Emeriti are eligible to purchase an "Emer" parking permit, with privileges similar to an X permit, at a substantially reduced rate (currently $150.00 for the entire year).

 - Faculty Center Membership: Membership dues are reduced for members who retire from the University.
 Click here for details.

 As a member of the UCLA faculty, I continue to be impressed by the support the University provides for our professional and personal growth.
-The programs for individuals contemplating retirement are designed and implemented in that spirit.
+The programs for faculty contemplating retirement and in their emeriti years are designed and implemented in that spirit.

 Interim Vice Chancellor